rohanmarathe567-code/RentTracker/memory-bank/decisionLog.md

   * Reduced code duplication by removing separate interface files
   * Better separation of concerns with new AttachmentRepository
   * Services now have clearer responsibilities and implementation boundaries

+[2025-05-01 22:57:07] - Enhanced MongoDB repositories with improved type handling and added comprehensive unit tests for data access layer.
+This improves code quality and maintainability through better test coverage of database operations.